 Tom had prepared me as to the procedure that he'd read about many years ago.
 These tubes were installed in all Italian banks due to rampant bank robberies in Italy.
 With the installation of these tubes, bank robberies are now non-existent.

-Driving around Collodi on one way streets.
+Driving around Collodi on one-way streets.

-Once inside the bank, with no other customers in sight, I stood at the teller's window for no less than 30 minutes, while the manager of the bank and the teller ran some types of reports on me, all the while chattering in Italian, after taking my passport.
+Once inside the bank, with no other customers in sight, I stood at the teller’s window for no less than 30 minutes, while the manager of the bank and the teller ran some types of reports for me, all the while chattering in Italian, after taking my passport.
 All I wanted was US $800 converted to euros.

 The road as we were leaving Collodi.

-Good thing I was the one doing this, since Tom's temper was about to flare with frustration.
+Good thing I was the one doing this since Tom’s temper was about to flare with frustration.
 When I realized this was going to be a lengthy process, I suggested Tom sit in the waiting area and read and Italian newspaper which he did.

 The road back "home."

-Finally walking out the bank with our euros, we sauntered to a coffee shop next door, hoping for a plain cup of coffee with cream.
+Fin toally, walking out the bank with our euros, we sauntered to a coffee shop next door, hoping for a plain cup of coffee with cream.
 Apparently, no such coffee was available, only espresso, too strong for our liking.
 Also at US $4 a cup, we decided to pass on the coffee and head to the grocery store next door.

-Enchanting villages line the narrow road to the top, where we live in Boveglio. |
+Enchanting villages line the narrow road to the top, where we live in Boveglio.